tscnlab/LabHandbook/documentation/src/sops/light_measurement_devices/goprohero10.md

 Export/Access Data
    1. Open the slide on the side of the GoPro Hero 10 and take out the microSD card
-2. If your storage device does not have a slot for a microSD card, use a SD-to-microSD-adapter to connect the microSD carf to your device
+   1. If your storage device does not have a slot for a microSD card, use a SD-to-microSD-adapter to connect the microSD carf to your device
-3. Export the preferred data.
+   1. Export the preferred data.
 The videos are saved as .mp4-files and photos as .jpg-files.
 Besides these, .THM-, .GPR- and .LVM-files are also exportable.
-First, THM-files are a scaled down image format for thumbnails (160x120 pixels).
-Second, GPR-files are compressed image-files that contain more data, allowing for improved picture quality.
-Third, an LRV-file is a low-quality video file, that is used for showing previews on the mobile App "Quik".
+		1. THM-files are a scaled down image format for thumbnails (160x120 pixels).
+		2. GPR-files are compressed image-files that contain more data, allowing for improved picture quality.
+		3. LRV-file is a low-quality video file, that is used for showing previews on the mobile App "Quik".
-4. Save and rename the data as you wish
+   1. Save and rename the data as you wish
-5. Alternatively: Delete copied data to free up storage on the microSD-card
+   1. Alternatively: Delete copied data to free up storage on the microSD-card

 ## Shut down

-The GoPro Hero 10 can be turned off via the Quik App (On/Off button) or the physical red button on the device.
+The GoPro Hero 10 can be turned off via the Quik App (On/Off button) or the physical black button on left side of the device.
 Upon turning off, the camera will produce five high pitched beeping-noises.